ChrisBuchholz/war/README.md

 outputs, or 'No errors' if the code compiles.

     $ war . "go build && [ $? -eq 0 ] && echo 'No errors' && rm war"

+I'll have this running in a tmux split next to Vim.
+Pretty nifty!